elastic/examples/Security_Analytics/ssh_analysis/README.md

 * Verify that data is successfully indexed into Elasticsearch

-  Running `curl http://localhost:9200/cef-ssh-*/_count` should return a response a `"count":114147`.
+  Running `curl http://localhost:9200/cef-ssh-*/_count -u elastic:changeme` should return a response a `"count":114147`.
 This command will return a higher count if you have executed either of the watches.

+The above assumes the default username and password.

 #### 3. Execute A Watch